-Humanities › Issues What Does the Constitution Say About Slavery?
+Humanities › Issues What Does the Constitution Say About Enslavement?
 Share Flipboard Email Print William Thomas Cain / Getty Images Issues The U. S. Government U.S. Constitution & Bill of Rights History & Major Milestones U.S. Legal System U.S. Political System Income Tax & The IRS Defense & Security Consumer Awareness Campaigns & Elections Business & Finance U.S. Foreign Policy U.S. Liberal Politics U.S. Conservative Politics Women's Issues Civil Liberties The Middle East Terrorism Race Relations Immigration Crime & Punishment Animal Rights Canadian Government View More By Martin Kelly History Expert M.A., History, University of Florida B.A., History, University of Florida Martin Kelly, M.A., is a history teacher and curriculum developer.
-He is the author of "The Everything American Presidents Book" and "Colonial Life: Government." our editorial process Martin Kelly Updated June 19, 2019 Answering the question "What does the Constitution say about slavery?" is a little tricky because the words "slave" or "slavery" were not used in the original Constitution, and the word "slavery" is very hard to find even in the current Constitution.
-However, the issues of slaves' rights, the slave trade, and slavery have been addressed in several places of the Constitution; namely, Article I, Articles IV and V and the 13th Amendment, which was added to the Constitution nearly 80 years after the signing of the original document.
+He is the author of "The Everything American Presidents Book" and "Colonial Life: Government." our editorial process Martin Kelly Updated June 19, 2019 Answering the question "What does the U.S. Constitution say about enslavement" is a little tricky because the words "slave" or "slavery" were not used in the original Constitution, and the word "slavery" is very hard to find even in the current Constitution.
+However, the issues of the rights of enslaved people, its related trade and practice, in general, have been addressed in several places of the Constitution; namely, Article I, Articles IV and V and the 13th Amendment, which was added to the Constitution nearly 80 years after the signing of the original document.
 The Three-Fifths Compromise Article I, Section 2 of the original Constitution is commonly known as the three-fifths compromise.
-It stated that slaves counted as three-fifths of a person in terms of representation in Congress, which is based on population.
-The compromise was struck between those who argued that slaves should not be counted at all and those who argued that all slaves should be counted, thereby increasing representation for slave states.
-Slaves did not have the right to vote, so this issue had nothing to do with voting rights; it merely enabled slave states to count slaves among their population totals.
+It stated that each enslaved individual counted as three-fifths of a person in terms of representation in Congress, which is based on population.
+The compromise was struck between those who argued that enslaved people should not be counted at all and those who argued that all should be counted, thereby increasing representation for Southern states.
+Enslaved people did not have the right to vote, so this issue had nothing to do with voting rights; it merely enabled Southern states to count them among their population totals.
 The three-fifths law was, in effect, eliminated by the 14th Amendment, which granted all citizens equal protection under the law.
-Prohibition on Banning Slavery Article I, Section 9, Clause 1 of the original Constitution prohibited Congress from passing laws that banned slavery until the year 1808, 21 years after the signing of the original Constitution.
-This was another compromise between Constitutional Congress delegates who supported and opposed the slave trade.
+Prohibition on Banning Enslavement Article I, Section 9, Clause 1 of the original Constitution prohibited Congress from passing laws that banned enslavement until the year 1808, 21 years after the signing of the original Constitution.
+This was another compromise between constitutional Congress delegates who supported and opposed the trade of enslaved people.
 Article V of the Constitution also ensured that there could be no Amendments that would repeal or nullify Article I before 1808.
-In 1807, Thomas Jefferson signed a bill abolishing the slave trade, made effective January 1, 1808.
-No Protection in Free States Article IV, Section 2 of the Constitution prohibited free states from protecting slaves under state law.
-In other words, if a slave escaped to a free state, that state was not allowed to "discharge" the slave from their owner or to otherwise protect the slave by law.
-In this case, the indirect wording used to identify slaves was "Person held to Service or Labour."
-13th Amendment The 13th Amendment refers directly to slavery in Section 1: Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.
+In 1807, Thomas Jefferson signed a bill abolishing the trade of enslaved people, made effective Jan.
+1, 1808.
+No Protection in Free States Article IV, Section 2 of the Constitution prohibited free states from protecting enslaved people under state law.
+In other words, if a freedom seeker escaped to a Northern state, that state was not allowed to "discharge" them from their owner or to otherwise protect them by law.
+In this case, the indirect wording used to identify a formerly enslaved individual was "Person held to Service or Labour."
+13th Amendment The 13th Amendment refers directly to enslavement in Section 1: Neither slavery nor involuntary servitude, except as a punishment for crime whereof the party shall have been duly convicted, shall exist within the United States, or any place subject to their jurisdiction.
 Section 2 grants Congress the power to enforce the Amendment by legislation.
-Amendment 13 formally abolished slavery in the US, but it didn't come without a fight.
+Amendment 13 formally ended the practice in the U.S., but it didn't come without a fight.
 It was passed by the Senate on April 8, 1864, but when it was voted on by the House of Representatives, it failed to receive the required two-thirds vote for passage.
 In December of that year, President Lincoln appealed to Congress to reconsider the Amendment.
-The House did so and voted to pass the Amendment by a vote of 119 to 56.
+The House did so and voted to pass the amendment by a vote of 119 to 56.